dbushenko/trurl/README.md

     cabal update
     cabal install trurl-0.2.2.0

+## Quick Start

+Run following comments to create a scotty/mysql project:

+    trurl create myproject scotty-mysql

+Go to myproject/src, run following command to generate entity Comment:

+    trurl new Comment scotty-entity 'Name:Comment, props:[comment#String, author#String]'

 ## Usage

 Just run 'trurl' to see the help:

 trurl <command> [parameters]
-      update -- fetch the updates from repository create <name> <project_template> [parameters_string] -- create project of specified type with specified name new <name> <file_template> <parameters_string> -- create file from the template with specified parameters, wrap it with "" list -- print all available templates
-      help <template> -- print template info
-      help -- print this help
-      version -- print version
+  update -- fetch the updates from repository create <name> <project_template> -j [parameters_string] -- create project of specified type with specified name; optionally add JSON parameters create <name> <project_template> -s [parameters_string] -- create project of specified type with specified name; optionally add string parameters create <name> <project_template> [parameters_string] -- create project of specified type with specified name; optionally add string parameters new <name> <file_template> -j [parameters_string] -- create file from the template with specified JSON parameters, wrap it with "" or '' new <name> <file_template> -s [parameters_string] -- create file from the template with specified string parameters, wrap it with "" or '' new <name> <file_template> [parameters_string] -- create file from the template with specified string parameters, wrap it with "" or '' list -- print all available templates help <template> -- print template info help -- print this help version -- print version

 * Command 'update' fetches all the latest templates from the repository.
 Run it before using any other command.
 * Command 'list' shows available templates.
 Technically it finds all the files *.metainfo in $HOME/.trurl/repo and prints thir first lines.
 * Command 'help <template>' prints detailed info about the template.
 * Command 'create' intended to generate projects, just specify an available project template name.
-You may also sepcify parameters in JSON format.
+You may also sepcify optional parameters.
 In any case at least one parameter will be available in project template -- 'ProjectName' which corresponds to the provided <name> parameter.
 * Command 'new' generates template file, generated file will be named as specified in 'name'.
-It uses Mustache format in templates and accepts parameters in JSON format.
+It uses Mustache format in templates and accepts mandatory parameters.

+Parameters for commands 'create' and 'new' may be of two types: JSON and simple string.

+* JSON parameters might look like this: '{"entityName": "Article", "params": [ {"name":"title","type":"String"}, {"name":"body", "type":"String"}]}"
+* Totally the same simple string looks like this: 'entityName:Article, params: [ title#String, body#String ]'

+Simple string parameters use following rules to correspond to JSON:

+* abc:efg is converted to "abc":"efg"
+* abc:123 is converted to "abc":123
+* abc#efg is converted to {"name":"abc", "type":"efg"} -- this conversion is especially useful when generating object with list of properties.
+* abc#efg! is converted to {"name":"abc", "type":"efg", "last":true} -- this conversion is needed when generating list of properties and you need to avoid last separator (coma, whitespace, etc).

 For example, if there is a template file 'file1.txt' with following contents: